daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2022-01-02-matrix-factorization-sparsity.md

-Initially, when sparsity is low, the model performs incredibly well as the factorization problem is already easy (correlation and coverage).
+Initially, when sparsity is low, the model performs incredibly well as the factorization problem is easy (correlation and coverage).
-As sparsity decreases, the model performance degrades as the signal in the data that provides coverage and correlation vanishes.
+As sparsity decreases, the model performance degrades as the signal (literally) in the data that provides coverage and correlation vanishes.
 Note that the error fans out as sparsity increases because the impact of randomness begins to obfuscate the signal in the data.

-Let's make this problem harder by shuffling the rows of the interaction matrix and then rerunning the same simulation.
+Let's try this again but make the problem harder by shuffling the rows of the interaction matrix that we synthesized in the previous step.

 ![interactions_shuffled]